Akila1547/bas_platform/README.md

 ## 👤 Author

 **Akila** — Graduate Researcher, Cybersecurity
-*Built as part of a Breach and Attack Simulation research project*
+*Built as part of a Breach and Attack Simulation research project(Masters dissertation)*

 ---